jeroen-meijer/talks/README.md

 # Talks

-This repository contains all talks and presentations I've done.
+This repository contains all presentations I've done, including talks and workshops/codelabs.
 Each directory contains a talk's presentation file (.key, along with .pdf) and, if applicable, its source code.

 ## Directory